adam2am/language-tools-with-civet/packages/svelte2tsx/src/svelte2tsx/sourcemap-offset-refactor.md

-each diff mark as todo to ez keep track of it

-with  \n\n [ ]     do we could checkmark it  and visually see where it starts/ends          before the --- +++ in files assignment

 4o

+# phrases

+## diff-format:
+[make each diff mark as todo to ez keep track of it

+with  \n\n [ ]     so we could checkmark it  and visually see where it starts/ends          before the --- +++ in files assignment]

+## follow-the-diff:
-read the plan, follow the diff, we have all setup and [X] checkmark when done with a each file > @sourcemap-offset-diff.md
+[read the plan, follow the diff, we have all setup and [X] checkmark when done with a each file > @sourcemap-offset-diff.md]